billyvollman/music-festival/Readme.md

 ---
 I needed to figure out which technology and language to use to make an API call.
 I decided to use Ruby using Sinatra and httparty.
 After I made that decision I went about creating my folder for repo and the necessary files.
 I also required necessary gems.

 I made my first API call to ensure everything was setup correctly.
 Once it was I moved onto analysing the existing data structure in the API.
-After analysing the data structure I then decided to focus on being able to access the information I needed .
+After analysing the data structure I then decided to focus on being able to access the information I needed.
 When I was satisfied I could access the data correctly, I then focused on what structure I wanted to put this data into so I could finally loop through the data to then present it on a webpage.
 Below are examples of the data structure I wanted to create and the code I planned to use to loop through the final data structure.

 Once I had my data structure sorted and was able to loop through everything via the console, I then went about displaying it on a web page and gave the data a little bit of CSS love.